missena-corp/gally/README.md

 ## How are builds triggered?

-Opposite to `scripts:` properties which are triggered if the project contains changes the `build:` is triggered if the 2 following conditions are met:
+Opposite to `scripts:` properties which are triggered if the project contains changes or if you use the `-f|--force` flag, the `build:` section can be triggered in different ways:

+- If you've set the `tag:` property to `false` which is now the advised way to deal with builds, the build are triggered if a file changes in the project directory
+- If you've set the `tag:` property to `true`, then build are triggered if the 2 following conditions are met:
-- Changes are detected in the project directories
+  - Changes are detected in the project directory
-- A tag exists on the commit that matches the <project>@<version> and matches the `version:` command output.
+  - A tag exists on the commit that matches the `<project>@<version>` and the `<version>` part of it matches the `version:` command output.

-**Note**: We encourage you to rely on semver.
-As a result, we would suggest you tag your version of the `simpleapi` with `simpleapi@1.0.0` when you want to build the version for `1.0.0` assuming you have defined 1.0.0 in your version metadata.

 ## More...